Moorsom System: Moorsom commission

 The Commission sought to avoid a significant change in the fees charged to an existing vessel when the new system was implemented.

 George Moorsom ordered the entire fleet of British merchant ships to be measured according to the new System and then divided the total gross tonnage by the total registered tonnage.

 The result was 98.22 cuft per gross ton, which was rounded to 100 cuft per ton.

 International Convention

-While the rules for measuring ships changed over the years, the standard of 100 cuft per ton remained in effect until a new system was established by The International Convention on the Tonnage Measurement of Ships, effective for new ships in July 1982.
+While the rules for measuring ships changed over the years, the standard of 100 cuft per ton remained in effect until a new system was established by The International Convention on the Tonnage Measurement of Ships (ITC 1969), effective for new ships in July 1982.